jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 only be affected by magical damage.
 They can also possess Common and Divine magic.

 Combat Notes
-The gorgon’s appearance attack is line of sight but the victim must be able to see the face – the attack will not work in pitch darkness or fog, for example.
+The gorgon's appearance attack is line of sight but the victim must be able to see the face – the attack will not work in pitch darkness or fog, for example.
 The attack is not hindered by defensive spells such as Countermagic.
 Gorgons are immune to their own appearance and that of other gorgons.

-The gorgon’s gaze attack is an automatic attack at the beginning of every round.
-Every susceptible creature must make an opposed Resilience test against the Gorgon’s Persistence or be turned to stone.
+The gorgon's gaze attack is an automatic attack at the beginning of every round.
+Every susceptible creature must make an opposed Resilience test against the Gorgon's Persistence or be turned to stone.

-The mane of snakes that forms a gorgon’s hair is a different threat altogether.
+The mane of snakes that forms a gorgon's hair is a different threat altogether.
 If the gaze attack does not work and if the gorgon can connect with a claw attack, it Grips the opponent and draws them in for the hideous, writhing snakes to do their work.
 1D4+1 snakes can make a single attack as a Combat Action, with each snake inflicting its own damage if the single attack hits.
-The poison is the same as for Venomous Snake (see page 105) with the Venom Potency being equal to the gorgon’s CON x3
+The poison is the same as for Venomous Snake (see page 105) with the Venom Potency being equal to the gorgon's CON x3

              Dice           Average             1D20          Hit Location             AP/HP
 STR          4D6            14                  1-3           Right Leg                8/7
 CON          3D6+6          17                  4-6           Left Leg                 8/7
 SIZ          4D6            14                  7-9           Abdomen                  8/8